yulin1117/humob2024/README.md

 Description:

 This script analyzes user movement data from a city (e.g., “CityD”) and creates a 7x24 matrix representing the most frequent locations for each user, segmented by day of the week and hour of the day.
 The resulting matrix visualizes location frequency patterns for a given user over a week, with heatmaps generated to display the data.

+weekday_prediction.ipynb
+Description:

+This script analyzes user movement data from a city (e.g., “CityD”) and creates a 7x24 matrix representing the most frequent locations for each user, segmented by day of the week and hour of the day.
+The resulting matrix visualizes location frequency patterns for a given user over a week, with heatmaps generated to display the data.